ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

   would be syntactically noisy and there was difficulty gathering consensus for that approach.

-* Rather than modifying ``ExplicitNamespaces`` to allow namespace-specified imports, we could introduce a new extension ``NamespacedImports``.
+* Rather than modifying ``ExplicitNamespaces``, we could introduce a new extension.
 This would make it clearer whether code depends on the new feature, or whether the older version of ``ExplicitNamespaces`` was enough.
 However the general consensus seems to favour reducing the number of extensions over avoiding change to